Search

 Plant-Based Protein Supplements

 SPINS data35Casteel B. SPINS presentation.
 UNPA Member’s Retreat, Deer Valley, UT.
-September 2024. shows that, as of September 2024, plant-based protein sales grew by 9.2% year over year.
+September 2024. shows that, as of September 2024, plant-based protein sales grew by 9.2% year-over-year.
 As the name suggests, plant-based proteins come from plants.
 Examples include pea, buckwheat, and soy.
 These proteins are highly nutritious and often contain additional nutrients like vitamins, minerals, and fiber.
 Research indicates that plant-based foods may be linked with a greater outcome of cardiovascular health.
 Additionally, plant-based proteins are more environmentally friendly and less resource-intensive than animal-based proteins, using less land and freshwater and producing fewer greenhouse gas emissions.
 Some of the top plant-based proteins include:

 • Soy – Protein powder derived from soy is low in saturated fats and contains almost no cholesterol.
 Rich in essential amino acids, soy protein powder has gained the title of a complete protein and is a frequent alternative for proteins derived from animals.